christianwwwwwwww/daddys-orders/README.md

 ## How it works

 1. Click **Get Order**.
 A transaction is sent to the Aleo network to generate your randomized combo using private inputs.
+The randomness is generated on-chain using your private salt input and the hash.bhp256 function, producing verifiable randomness.
 A private record is generated.
 Nobody needs to know about Daddy's orders except *you*, thanks to Aleo's zero-knowledge architecture.
 2. The program receives a transaction ID and uses it to fetch the record ciphertext from the API, which is then decrypted using the Provable SDK's record decryption method.
 The decrypted order is then displayed.
 3. Go to Taco Bell and **order exactly what Daddy told you**.
 4. Upload your receipt to prove you obeyed.